-• Married Persons Who Live Apart Filing Status
+Married Persons Who Live Apart Filing Status

-If you were not divorced or legally separated in 2020 you may have qualified for and filed as 'head of household' on your federal income tax return.
+If you were not divorced or legally separated during the tax year you may have qualified for and filed as 'head of household' on your federal income tax return.
 If you did, do not check the married filing separately box.
-Also, do not enter either your spouse's name or Social Security number the same married filing status as they used for federal tax filing purposes.
+Also, do not enter either your spouse's name or Social Security number

-• Same-Sex Marriage Tax Filing Guidelines Couples in same-sex marriages should file with Indiana using
+• Same-Sex Marriage Tax Filing Guidelines

+Couples in same-sex marriages should file with Indiana using the same married filing status as they used for federal tax filing purposes.